 The authors who wish to avail this offer should request for a discount at the time of submission of their manuscripts to Bentham Science.

-Bentham Science offers 50% discount on the Open Access Plus Fee, Quick Track Fee and Article Processing Charges (APC) for manuscripts of the corresponding authors based in countries categorized as low-income economies by World Bank (list given below).
+Bentham Science offers 50% discount on the Open Access Plus (Gold Open Access) Fee, Quick Track Fee and Article Processing Charges (APC) for manuscripts of the corresponding authors based in countries categorized as low-income economies by World Bank (list given below).

 For any query or suggestion, please contact us on firstname.lastname@example.org.